shramee/noir-v1-elgamal/README.md

-# Elgamal Cryptosystem on Elliptic Curve for Additive homomorphism
+# ElGamal Cryptosystem on Elliptic Curve for Additive homomorphism

-## 1. Elgamal on a Multiplicative group of integers
+## 1. ElGamal on a Multiplicative group of integers

 _As described in https://en.wikipedia.org/wiki/ElGamal_encryption#The_algorithm_